 If you see that your brake fluid has dark brown to black, you need to flush it out and to put new fluid.
 The color change means that it has been collecting all the dirtiness from the braking system and can be even water in it.

-If you drive normally and break normally, most probably you will not have a bad brake fluid, it can happen in very rare situations only, but if you drive in a high speed and brake suddenly, which may bring you to the brake failure, or even to brake fade, which can cause to bad brake fluid.
+If you drive normally and break normally, most probably you will not have bad brake fluid, it can happen in very rare situations only, but if you drive at a high speed and brake suddenly, which may bring you to the brake failure, or even to brake fade, which can cause to bad brake fluid.

 It doesn’t mean that bad brake fluid will damage your car, but after some time it can cause to deteriorate the rubber seals in the master cylinder and calipers.
-Because all of these you will notice brake system failure and a fluid leak in it.
+Because of all of these you will notice brake system failure and a fluid leak in it.

 Just, when doing regular maintenance of your vehicle, don’t forget to check brake fluid color as well, if it’s needed, replace it on time!